-Tangerines are related varieties of oranges.
-They generally distinguished from oranges by their smaller size, loose, easily peelable skin (pericarp) and more sweeter juicy flesh (arils).
-They are also known as mandarin oranges in Europe.
+They also known as mandarin oranges in Europe.
 In Japan, a closely related seedless variety of mandarins known as Unshu mikan or satsuma mandarin grown in abundance in Kagoshima prefecture.
-Just as in oranges, mandarins too belong within the Rutaceae (citrus Family) and known scientifically as Citrus reticulata.
+Just as in oranges, mandarins also belong to the Rutaceae (Citrus Family) and known scientifically as Citrus reticulata.

-Mandarin orange thought to have originated in South-Eastern tropical forests of China.
-Today, it is widely grown in many parts of the world, as far as California, and South Africa (naartjie in Afrikaans) as an important commercial crop.
+Mandarin oranges thought to have originated in South-Eastern tropical forests of China.
+Today, it is widely grown in many parts of the world, as far as California, the Philippines (Dalanghita), and South Africa (naartjie in Afrikaans) as an important commercial crop.

-The tangerine tree is smaller than oranges with slender branches, and deep-green leaves with pointed ends.
+Tangerine tree is smaller than orange, with slender branching and foliage-deep-green leaves with pointed ends.
 The fruit is flat, small compared to "Navel" or "Valencia" oranges.
 Its loose, deep-orange color skin (pericarp) can be peeled rather easily.
-Inside, it features extensive fibrous pith, which is loosely attached between underside of skin and edible arils.
+Inside, it features an extensive fibrous pith, which is loosely attached to the inner skin and edible arils.
 An average-sized fruit has 8-10 juicy segments (arils).

 Several hybrid varieties of tangerines exist:

 Tangelos, also known as honeybells, are a hybrid between tangerine and orange (Citrus sinensis) or grapefruit (Citrus paradisi).
 Tangelos, like tangerines, have loose skin and juicy sweet-flavored arils.
 They are distinguished from oranges by a characteristic knob at the stem end of the fruit.